Juan Cayasso: Managerial career

 After coaching second division side El Roble, Cayasso took the reins at Limonense in January 2005, working for free since his hometown club was heavily in debt.
 Later he became sports director and administrator at Limonense.
 From 2012 he is a member of the Sports Committee of the canton Limón.

 Personal life

 He is one of nine children of Arnoldo Cayasso Joseph and Muriel Reid Carr.

-He married 1988 to Marta Zamora and had 2 children, Jose Cayasso and Naomi Cayasso.
+He married Marta Zamora in 1988 and had two children, José and Naomi Cayasso.
+José Cayasso is Slidebean's founder and CEO.
 He later divorced, remarried, and had another son, Juan Gabriel Cayasso.